 Traveling domestically and internationally is a wonderful way to learn about the world.
 However, it is very important to prepare for your trip so that you can stay safe and healthy when you are away from home.

 Visit the CDC's (Centers for Disease Control and Prevention) Travelers' Health page for up-to-date travel information about your destination.

 If you travel internationally, consider how you will access health care abroad in the case of an emergency medical situation.

-Download the Safe Travel Checklist, P-03380 (PDF) for a list of important things to do before, during, and after your trip.
+The Safe Travel Checklist, P-03380 (PDF) contains important things to do before, during, and after your trip.

 Consult with your doctor six to eight weeks before you plan to leave for an international trip.
 If you have difficulty finding travel health services within your healthcare network, consider searching for a provider at the International Society of Travel Medicine.

 - Know if vaccinations or test results, such as COVID-19, are needed before entering your travel destination.
 Give yourself plenty of time as some vaccines may be required to be received more than one month before you arrive.
 If you need help finding a location that provides certain vaccines or medicines, visit the CDC’s Find a Clinic page.

 - Visit the U.S. Department of State travel webpage to learn about your destination, required documents for entry for U.S. citizens, and tips for staying healthy and safe.

 - Review the Transportation and Security Administration’s (TSA) list of items that you can and cannot bring on a plane.